outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - prediction function
     - false equivalence
       - similar routes to different answers
+        - this implies similar patterns in variable structures & interactions across data groups
     - false difference
-      - alternative routes to the same answer:
+      - alternative routes to the same answer
-        - identify all the alternative routes between function components like variables, data sets/subsets, & neural net components like weight path patterns, and the differentiating factors & vertexes, then use that to implement a filtering structure to sort through them to rule out the most possible answers the quickest
+        - identify all the alternative structures (routes, combinations, trees) to an answer between function components like variables, data sets/subsets, & neural net components like weight path patterns, and the differentiating factors & vertexes, then use that to implement a filtering structure to sort through them to rule out the most possible answers the quickest
       - alternative answer types
-        - identify all the different variable/function combinations that could create the most differences in answers (such as different types or contexts like a separate function for outliers), and a filtering structure
+        - identify all the different variable/function combinations that could create the most differences in similar answers (such as different types or contexts like a separate function for outliers), and a filtering structure to apply these as variation reduction functions
       - these filtering structures can act like interfaces, reducing variation in the possible answer set
     - equivalent combinations
       - alternative variable subsets that act as proxies to an answer
+    - equivalent variable structures
+      - find variable structures like functions that approximate other variable structures like networks

   - make diagram